We LOVE a good Monte Cristo Sandwich (it’s one of our Disneyland favorites). So, of course, we made a mini version!

 Instructions

-• Remove rolls from packaging, and without separating them, use a serrated knife to slice in half horizontally.
-Repeat with second package.
-Place both bottom portions of rolls side-by-side in a lightly sprayed, foil lined, 9×13 baking pan.
+• Remove rolls from packaging.
+Without separating them, use a serrated knife to slice them in half horizontally.
+Repeat with the second package.
+Place both bottom portions of the rolls side-by-side in a lightly sprayed, foil-lined, 9×13 baking pan.

 • Evenly layer ham, then turkey, then cheese slices over the rolls.
 Place the top portion of the rolls over the cheese layer.

-• In a bowl, whisk together melted butter, egg and dijon mustard until well combined.
+• In a bowl, whisk melted butter, egg, and Dijon mustard until well combined.
 Evenly pour over the tops of rolls, covering each one.
 Tent a piece of foil over the rolls, making sure the foil does not touch the tops of the rolls.
-Bake at 350 for 20 minutes.
+Bake at 350ยฐF for 20 minutes.
 Remove foil and continue baking for 10 more minutes.

 • Remove from oven and cool for 15 minutes before removing rolls from pan.
 Dust with powdered sugar and serve immediately.